Section 36, Chapter 152: Specific Injuries

 While there is not a special compensation award for most scarring as a result of a Boston workplace accident, there will be compensation for scarring to the face, neck, or hands, if that scarring is expected to be permanent.

 Additionally, there are also compensation awards for an injury that results in the loss of a sense.
-This can be rather complex to estimate so it is best to speak with our experienced workers’ compensation attorney about the facts of your Boston workplace injury.
+This can be rather complex to estimate so it is best to speak with our experienced law firm about the facts of your Boston workplace injury.